 Great efforts are being led by UN Environment and WHO around the health-environment linkage.
 The 'Healthy Planet- Healthy People' joint report launched at the second session of the UN Environment Assembly in May 2016 is just one example of collaboration on this particular nexus issue.
 The topic of pollution, in all its forms, which will be addressed at the third session of the UN Environment Assembly in December 2017, has serious consequences to human health.
 This cross-cutting issue of pollution and waste is one that affects all SDGs to a certain degree.
 Some of the data is not as evident, and hence further collaboration among and across UN agencies and MEAs is well warranted.
 The issue of micro plastics, for example, in the context of SDG14 and SG12, has a direct impact on SDG2 and SDG3.
-However, lack of public awareness and practical action on this front is quite evident (see ANNEX 5).
+However, lack of public awareness and practical action on this front is quite evident (see Annex 5).

-$oldsymbol{G}$ iven the population dynamics of this century, urban communities will prove key to successfully addressing sustainable cities and communities.
+Given the population dynamics of this century, urban communities will prove key to successfully addressing sustainable cities and communities.
 The New Urban Agenda launched at the Habitat 3 conference has laid the ground for partnerships within SDG11.14 Agencies have long since identified plenty of opportunities at this local level and with local authorities to address environmental sustainability.
 However this is not a straight forward exercise.
 Perhaps the best attempt can be to showcase successful specific examples and try and replicate these outcomes.
 For example, Mexico City, Delhi and several Indian cities, several towns in Australia, the country of Rwanda, have been tangible examples of government policies addressing the key issue of plastic waste.
 Italy, Belgium, Ireland, Switzerland, Germany, and the Netherlands have led the way in Europe by taxing plastic bags and lowering their consumption considerably, especially in major cities.
 This topic is most relevant as scientific discovery keeps uncovering otherwise hidden health effects of our wasteful patterns.
 As a result, here we have an inherent transdisciplinary issue that should concern the breadth of society, not to mention UN agencies.
-Another interesting example has been around efforts for the promotion of green energy in cities under The Sustainable Energy 4 All Initiative and by various agencies like UN Environment, UNDP, ILO, among others.
+Another interesting example has been around efforts for the promotion of green energy in cities under The Sustainable Energy for All Initiative and by various agencies like UN Environment, UNDP, ILO, among others.
 Furthermore, UNESCO has reported efforts on target 11.4.
 More specifically UNESCO Institute for Statistics is setting out to measure "total expenditure (public and private) per capita spent on the preservation, protection and conservation of all cultural and natural heritage, by type of heritage (cultural, natural, mixed, World Heritage Centre designation), level of government (national, regional, and local/municipal), type of expenditure (operating expenditure/investment) and type of private funding (donations in kind, private non-profit sector, sponsorship)."
+Additionally, the United for Smart Sustainable Cities (U4SSC) initiative is another good example of cooperation between several UN agencies and programmes.
+The U4SSC is supported by 16 UN Agencies and Programmes, namely: CBD, ECLAC, FAO, ITU, UNDP, UNECA, UNECE, UNESCO, UN Environment, UNEP-FI, UNFCCC, UN-Habitat, UNIDO, UNU-EGOV, UN-Women and WMO.
+U4SSC advocates for public policy to encourage the use of ICTs to facilitate and ease the transition to smart sustainable cities.
+The U4SSC Initiative has developed a set of international key performance indicators (KPIs) for smart sustainable cities (SSC) to establish the criteria to evaluate ICT's contributions in making cities smarter and more sustainable, and to provide cities with the means for self-assessments.